 Determining The True Life Cycle Cost of Natural Stone For A Project

-Do you or your clients love natural stone, but think it’s out of your budget?
-Think again!
-When considering the project’s life cycle, stone may be more affordable than you imagine.
+In today’s uncertain environment, project budgets may be under new scrutiny.
+If you or your client loves natural stone, but think it’s out of your budget, you may want to think again.
+Look to the project’s life cycle for clues that stone may be more affordable than you imagine.

 Natural stone draws many admirers due to its beauty and distinctive appearance.
 No two pieces are exactly the same.
 It’s often viewed as a luxury material, and a mistaken assumption is that natural stone is too expensive for many projects.